 There’s some benefit to being happy with what nature gave you.

-Now I save the high heat tools for special occasions, and use the lowest effective heat setting (or LEHS for short — just kidding).
+Now I save the high heat tools for special occasions and use the lowest effective heat setting (or LEHS for short — just kidding).
+Seriously, lower heat may take a little longer, but it’s also much safer for your hair and less likely to cause damage and breakage.
+Plus, you’re less likely to get seriously burned by your hair tools, which is always a plus, right?

 As for blow drying?